turboMaCk/glue/README.md

 ### Wrap Polymorfic Component

-Polymorphic component is what I call TEA components that are already designed to be integrated to some other app.
+Polymorphic component is what I call TEA components that has to be integrated to some other app.
 This basically means they are using `Cmd.map`, `Html.map` and `Sub.map` internally.
-Let's make `Counter.elm` from examples polymorphic.
+Let's make `Counter.elm` polymorphic.
-This will require us to add one extra argument to its `view` function and change in type annotations like:
+This will require us to add one extra argument to its `view` function and small change in type annotations for `init` and `update`:

 ```elm
 init : ( Model, Cmd msg )